QPC-database/ExcludeMyIP/README.md

 This web application can be deployed on a bare Ubuntu 14.04 installation by copying the script `bin/install.sh` to the server and executing it as root.
 You will need to edit the global variables defined at the top of the script to match your environment.
+As in *Development* above, you then need to upload your `google_api_credentials.json` file to the `public` directory in the checked out source directory on the server.

-Please also note that the current configuration throughout the code base assumes that the server runs on domain `www.excludemyip.com`.
+Please note that the current configuration throughout the code base assumes that the server runs on domain `www.excludemyip.com`.
 If you want to run it on a different domain, you need to replace all occurrences of `excludemyip.com` in the code base with your domain.
+Finally, you also need to add `https://www.yourdomain.com/install/callback` to the *Authorized redirect URIs* in the *Credentials* section of the Google Developers Console, next to `http://localhost:8000/install/callback` which you created in Step 4. above.